ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 * https://www.balloonbox.io/

 ## Team’s experience
 All team members of SCRTSybil are from Balloon Box Technology Inc., a FinTech company based in Vancouver, BC specialized in software engineering & data science solutions from design through launch.
-Besides a string of projects for clients all around the world, our team is experienced in developing WebApps for crypto asset management, building custom Ledger-integrated apps, integrating with PSPs, crpyto exchanges and KYC providers, visualizing big data on L1 & L2s and building wallet solutions.
+Besides a string of projects for clients all around the world, our team is experienced in developing web apps for crypto asset management, custom Ledger-integrated apps, integrating with PSPs, crpyto exchanges and KYC providers, visualizing big data on L1 & L2s and building wallet solutions.
 Our team members are proficient in Python, C++, Java, Javascript, and other object-oriented and development languages.

 Our team consists of the following roles:
 - Product Architect (Full product architecture)
 - Full Stack Engineer (Core framework)
-- Designer (WebApp)
+- Designer (UI/UX on the web application)
 - Backend Engineer (APIs, database structure, DevOps)
 - Data Scientist (x2) (Credit Score algorithm + build)
 - Product Manager (Community, articles, GitHub house-keeping, managing public PRs)